wmeints/cartographer/README.md

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.11.0/cert-manager.yaml
 ```

-First, you'll need to install the postgres operator on your cluster.
+To use the components deployed by cartographer, you'll need a postgres database.
+We recommend using the crunchy data postgres operator.
+We've included the
+required installation files in the repository for your reference.
 To install
-it run the following command:
+the postgres operator, run the following command:

 ```
 kubectl apply --server-side -k ./config/postgres/operator/install/